-Towards the end of his career, Bodington took a strong interest in one of Victorian England's most notorious murder cases.
-In August 1864, George Victor Townley, from Wirksworth, violently killed Elizabeth Goodwin, his former fiancée.
+Toward the end of his career, Bodington showed a strong interest in one of Victorian England's most notorious murder cases.
+In August 1864, George Victor Townley, from Wirksworth, Derbyshire, violently killed Elizabeth Goodwin, his former fiancée.
 He admitted responsibility but pleaded that he was insane at the time of the murder.
-The case aroused great public interest. in Britain and abroad.
+The case aroused great public debate in Britain and abroad.
 There were intensive and widely reported legal arguments about the validity of the insanity plea.
-Townley was eventually found guilty of the murder, but the Home Secretary, swayed by the public debate, ordered a review and committed the sentence to life imprisonment.
-This fanned discussion and argument about merits of the "the plea of insanity".
+Townley was eventually found guilty of the murder, but the Home Secretary, swayed by the public debate, ordered a review and commuted the sentence to life imprisonment.
 Bodington argued that Townley's behaviour, before committing the murder, was not that of an insane person.
-Townley "having his senses about him, prepares his weapon, forecasts the time, fixes the meeting, and, to sum up, prepares himself for the final blow, by swallowing several glasses of brandy and soda."
+He wrote that Townley "having his senses about him, prepares his weapon, forecasts the time, fixes the meeting, and, to sum up, prepares himself for the final blow, by swallowing several glasses of brandy and soda."
 He went on to conclude that "the madman type of murderers... never dream of the necessity of such a stimulus in aid of such a crime."

-He quoted the case of his own former patient who had attempted to murder his wife (see above), as a good example of "mad impulse," brought on by insanity.
+He quoted the case of his own former patient who had attempted to murder his wife (see p17 above), as a good example of "mad impulse," brought on by insanity.
 He also told of an occasion when he had attended "a large private asylum kept by a layman" in Birmingham.
 Two "maniacal patients" were placed in confinement in the room, one of them being placed in a 'restraint chair' where he was viciously and suddenly attacked."
 The other man had a "maniacal impulse" and broke the chair over the other's head.
-Bodington noted that there was no explicable motive, no hatred, and no preparation for the attack, from which, fortunately, the patient recovered.
+Bodington noted that there was no explainable motive, no hatred, and no preparation for the attack.
 He concluded that Townley's supposed insanity was a "convenient plea, indeed, for a criminal to set up, if he can succeed in it ... the law has been flustered and frustrated..."

-Bodington argued that, when judges were considering a plea of insanity, they should look for evidence of premeditation and preparation.
-These factors indicated sanity.
+Bodington argued that judges should look for evidence of premeditation and preparation when considering the merits of a plea of insanity.
+These factors would indicate a sound, calculating mind.
 They should also examine the defendant's background for any history of impulsive and motiveless violence.
-He rejected the growing trend to link lunacy with heredity and family background.
+He also rejected the growing trend to link lunacy with heredity and family background.
 "The blood of his great grandmother or other remote ancestry ... can have but little to do with the matter."
-Bodington was writing at a time when "Darwinist" theories of inherited behaviour patterns were becoming popular.
-He strongly rejected pleas of insanity being used by criminals or their friends to reduce the degree of their personal responsibility.
+Bodington wrote at a time when Darwinist theories of inherited behaviour patterns were becoming popular.
+(32)

-Retirement: Transfer of the Asylum to George Fowler Bodington
+Retirement and Transfer of the Asylum

-During 1865, Bodington prepared to retire.
-He is recorded that year as being co-Owner of Driffold House, in partnership with his eldest son, George Fowler Bodington, who took sole responsibility in 1867.
-The ever-observant Sarah Holbeche noted in her diary that: "GB the younger became MD - those boys have aimed high and by their own merit have obtained much to be desired."
-(33) She also wrote in 1869 that "Dr Bodington bought a house, 'Rocksall', in Manor Drive."
-(34)
+During 1866, Bodington prepared to retire.
+He is recorded that year as being Co-Owner of Driffold House Asylum, in partnership with his eldest son, George Fowler Bodington, who took sole responsibility in 1867.
+The ever-observant Sarah Holbeche noted in her diary that: "GB the younger became MD - those boys have aimed high and by their own merit have obtained much to be desired."(33) She also wrote in 1869 that "Dr Bodington bought a house, 'Rocksall', in Manor Drive."
+(34) This was only short stroll from the Asylum.